igor-baiborodine/kiroule.com/content/article/automate-data-upload-to-algolia-index-with-github-actions.md

 As you can see, the `Upload Data` step is precisely the same as the [Automated Upload](https://github.com/Lednerb/bilberry-hugo-theme#automated-upload) instructions in the theme's README.
 The only difference is that the script is invoked with the `-c` or `--clear-index` option, which allows clearing the corresponding Algolia index before starting a new upload.
 >1.
-Switch to the `algolia` directory and install required dependencies by executing the following command:
+Switch to the `algolia` directory and install required dependencies by executing the following commands:
 >  ```shell script
 > cd algolia
 > npm install
 >  ```
 >2.
 Run the `data-upload.js` from from the `algolia` directory as follows:
 >  ```shell script
->  npm run data-upload -- -f ../public/index.json -a <algolia-app-id> -k <algolia-admin-api-key> -n <algolia-index-name>
+> npm run data-upload -- \
+>   -f ../public/index.json \
+>   -a <algolia-app-id> \
+>   -k <algolia-admin-api-key> \
+>   -n <algolia-index-name>
 >  ```

+The `algolia-app-id` and `algolia-index-name` placeholders should be replaced with the values of the `algolia_appId` and `algolia_indexName` parameters, respectively, from the [config.toml](https://github.com/igor-baiborodine/bilberry-hugo-theme-sandbox/blob/3c77ff2352ca7c5fe5ed460aa5b7df80cd9b03e8/config.toml) file.
 Since the value of the Algolia's `Admin API Key` must be kept secret, an action secret should be added to the `Secrets` section of the repository's settings.
 The `secrets.ALGOLIA_ADMIN_API_KEY` value will then be used when calling the upload script.